 One of the crew members gleefully volunteered his, and he slipped it on the corpse, stepped back and someone focused the camera.
 At that moment, the kangaroo, actually only stunned, leaped straight into the air and bounded off, wearing the jacket.
 That might not have been so bad — there were plenty more jackets where that came from — but in the left breast pocket were the keys to the car.

-kangaroo has been hopping away with expensive goods long before there was a Gucci.
-Australian folklorist Bill Scott found a version of the story from 1902.
-In that one, the kangaroo is hit not by a car, but a train.
+kangaroos hopping away with expensive goods since long before there was a Gucci.
+Australian folklorist Bill Scott found a version of this legend from as far back as 1902, involving a kangaroo hit not by a car but by a train.

-Depending on who tells the tale, the kangaroo makes off with a variety of loot, including designer jackets, RayBan sunglasses, cherished bush hats, clunky gold jewelry hung around its neck, a camera (also slung around its neck to give the creature that proper 'touristy' look), and, of course, the keys to the vehicle.
+Depending on who tells the tale, the injured kangaroo makes off with a variety of loot, including designer jackets, RayBan sunglasses, cherished bush hats, clunky gold jewelry hung around its neck, a camera (also slung around its neck to give the creature that proper 'touristy' look), and, of course, keys to an automobile.
 Considering how popular this tale is, if all those Gucci-draped kangaroos ever set up shop to divest themselves of what they've made off with, the species will be set for life!

 A proud hunter has downed a huge deer with an impressive rack of antlers.
 He straightens out the animal's head and places his expensive high-powered rifle with its powerful telescopic sight across the antlers for the traditional photograph.
 Just as he has arranged his camera on the tripod, set the automatic timer, and started forward to pose with his kill, the animal revives, having only been stunned; it leaps to its feet and dashes off into the woods with the rifle still firmly in place.

-Tales abound of stunned animals erroneously presumed dead and the havoc they wreak.
-A famous tape of a phone call circulates on the Internet in which a hunter reports how a deer he'd shot revived and is now attacking him.
-The ultimate, however, of these yarns comes from comedian Woody Allen.
+Tales abound of stunned animals erroneously presumed dead and the havoc they wreak, such as a famous tape of an alleged 911 call in which a hunter reports how a deer he'd shot revived and is now attacking him.
+The ultimate of these yarns comes from comedian Woody Allen, however.
 Here is his famous moose monologue from the 1960s: